 In terms of customizing content for a target audience, transcreation goes one step further than localization.
 Where localization adapts, transcreation pretty much starts from scratch, taking the ideas that need to be expressed and reforming them for the new reader.

 This is the process of translating a previously translated text back into its source language.
 It is typically used as a quality control method to check for inaccuracies and ambiguities and is performed by an independent translator (i.e. not the translator who did the original translation).
-Back translation is certainly not employed for every translation project as it is costly and not always appropriate, but it is often used in cases where accuracy is of the utmost important such as legal documents or technical instructions.
+Back translation is certainly not employed for every translation project as it is costly and not always appropriate, but it is often used in cases where accuracy is of the utmost importance such as legal documents or technical instructions.

-A style guide is a handy document which outlines the stylistic instructions and norms for documents translated or written for that specific company, publication, or organisation.
+A style guide is a handy document which outlines the stylistic instructions and norms for documents translated or written for that specific company, publication, or organization.
 It covers areas such as grammar, punctuation, spelling, and numeric formats and ensures consistency and quality.
 It’s always a good idea to check if a style guide exists before beginning your translation, as it can save time and frustration later in the editing process.

 In a similar vein to style guides, glossaries help maintain consistency and are a wonderful time saver for the translator.
 Essentially a glossary is a personalized bilingual dictionary, which lists commonly used terms in your translation field in both the source and target languages.
 Some companies will have their own glossaries, which means that these important terms will always be translated in the same way, no matter which translator they are working with, but it’s also a good idea for translators to create them for themselves.
 They take a little work to make, but once they are up and running, you’ll thank yourself as it makes translation much faster!

 This acronym stands for price per word, meaning the per word rate a translator charges for their services.
 Make sure when setting this rate you are explicit as to whether you are basing it on the number of words in the source or target text.